FontoXML/fontoxml-cms-browser/README.md

 }
 ```

-When this browser is being used to edit a reference to an existing image, the `selectedImageId` property can be used to set the selection on the original image.
-In addition to this property, the browser icon, title and primary button label can be set with the `modalIcon`, `modalTitle` and `modalPrimaryButtonLabel` respectively.
+* When this browser is being used to edit a reference to an existing image, the `selectedImageId` property can be used to set the selection on the original image.
+* Use `insertOperationName` to disable the primary button based on the operation state.
+* The browser icon, title and primary button label can be set with the `modalIcon`, `modalTitle` and `modalPrimaryButtonLabel` respectively.

 For more information, see the {@link operation/open-image-browser-modal} operation.